Watch the webinar now:

 What is the capital commitment period?

-The capital commitment period is the period of time during which a company's financial resources are tied up in the value creation process.
+The capital commitment period refers to the period during which a company's financial resources are tied up in the value chain.
 It extends from the purchase of raw materials or goods through production to sales and receipt of payment from the customer.
-A longer capital commitment period means that funds are not available for longer, which affects liquidity and restricts financial flexibility.
+A longer capital commitment period means that funds are not available for longer, which affects working capital management and restricts financial flexibility.

 Core elements of the capital commitment period